-We get so used to pumping out a certain amount of soap, no matter how thick it is or how cleansing the soap is.
-So, if we are using a thicker, more concentrated soap, that doesn’t mean we are going to use less of it because it’s more powerful.
-As an experiment, I started diluting my soap quite a bit more, leaving it a thinner consistency, not unlike Dr. Bronner’s soap, and I found that we ended up using a lot less overall.
+As an experiment, I started diluting my soap quite a bit more, leaving it a thinner consistency, not unlike Dr. Bronner’s soap.
+I found that we ended up using a lot less overall.
 We didn’t feel less clean, but were using up the diluted soap at about the same rate as we were using the thicker, more concentrated soap.

-Plus, as the weather gets colder, my liquid soaps get cloudier and more opaque at higher concentrations!
+Plus, when the weather got colder, my thicker liquid soaps got cloudier and more opaque at higher concentrations!
 If I wanted my soaps to be more clear and transparent in the winter, I was needing to dilute them further anyway.

-Most people tend to make one type of soap, dilute their soap to the consistency they like, and that’s that.
+Most people make one type of soap, dilute their soap to the consistency they like, and that’s that.

 Soaps made with olive oil tend to be conditioning, but they don’t usually give off a lot of lather, and aren’t usually as cleansing as a soap made with coconut oil.

 Soaps made with coconut oil tend to be very cleansing and they make a nice bubbly lather, but they can be drying on the skin.

 For face and body uses, you could combine them, using more of the olive oil soap.
 For general cleaning around the house, you could use only coconut oil (or add a bit of olive oil soap if you’re cleaning something delicate like a leather sofa).

 I’ve found it’s easiest to have two big jars of thick, yet diluted liquid soaps (one made with only olive oil and one of coconut oil soap) ready for mixing and further dilution.